zimmicz/knowledge-base/Level.works/Stories/LEV-10.md

-[Frontend] Display `flexpoolOnly` icon on job card, shift detail, shift card on planning and shift create/edit form [Backend] Let `JobService.create` accept `flexpoolOnly` flag [Frontend] Create toggle on shift creation with the default value of `false`

-[Backend] Create `makeJobFlexpoolOnlyService` that is going to be run as part of `JobService.update`, because we want ES (?)
+[Frontend] Display `flexpoolOnly` icon on job card, shift detail, shift card on planning and shift create/edit form [Backend] Let `JobService.create` accept `flexpoolOnly` flag [Frontend] Create toggle on shift creation with the default value of `false` [Backend] Create `makeJobFlexpoolOnlyService` that is going to be run as part of `JobService.update`, because we want ES (?)
-[Backend] Fail new shift application on `flexpoolOnly` job automatically (edge case) [Backend] Create integration tests for `flexpoolOnly` flag on **controller** level (test controller.method)
+[Frontend] Create toggle on shift edit with the default value coming from the backend [Backend] Fail new shift application on `flexpoolOnly` job automatically (edge case) [Backend] Create integration tests for `flexpoolOnly` flag on **controller** level (test controller.method)
 - https://miro.com/app/board/uXjVPLFWLv4=/?moveToWidget=3458764537085526742&cot=14